 \ KFN does not have any employees.
 KFN is managed by KKR Financial Advisors LLC, an indirect subsidiary of KKR, pursuant to the management agreement.
 Certain employee compensation and benefits costs incurred by KKR are allocated to KFN pursuant to the terms of the management agreement.
-This adjustment represents the removal of the historical compensation and benefits expense reimbursements paid by KFN for the nine months and year ended September 30, 2013 and December 31, 2012, respectively.
+This adjustment represents the removal of the historical compensation and benefits expense reimbursements paid by KFN for the year ended December 31, 2013.